 Back in 2018, a new law went into effect that helps first responders in Florida who are dealing with post-traumatic stress disorder.
 The law was signed after the 2018 legislative session came to an end by Governor Rick Scott.

 PTSD is a serious issue that first responders face on a regular basis because of what they see on each day while working.
-First responders include police officers, EMTs, firefighters and paramedics.
-Let’s explore the Florida first responders PTSD bill, which expands workers’ compensation, that has been in effect since October 1 in today’s post.
+First responders include police officers, EMTs, firefighters, and paramedics.
+Let’s explore the Florida first responders’ PTSD bill, which expands workers’ compensation, which has been in effect since October 1 in today’s post.

 What Does SB 376 Provide?